flatironinstitute/FREYA/README.md

 The analysis requires source data which is not included in the repository to protect privacy and intellectual property.
-The required date must be mounted to the container or provided in some other way.
+The required data must be mounted to the container or provided in some other way.

 To run the image with a mounted data directory located at